eProsima/Integration-Service/README.md

   <summary>In relation to the common parameters, their behaviour is explained below: <i>(click to expand)</i></summary>

   * `type`: The topic type name.
-This type must be defined in the `types` section of the YAML configuration file, or must be loaded by means of a `Middleware Interface Extension` file by any of the middleware plugins involved in the communication process.
+This type must be defined in the `types` section of the YAML configuration file, or it must be loaded by means of a `Middleware Interface Extension` file by any of the middleware plugins or *System Handles* involved in the communication process.

   * `route`: Communication bridge to be used for this topic.
-The route must be defined in the `routes` section described above.
+The route must be one among those defined in the `routes` section described above.

   * `remap` *(optional):* Allows to establish equivalences between the **topic** name and its **type**, for any of the middlewares defined in the used route.
-This means that the topic name and type name may vary in each user application endpoint that is desired to be bridged, but, as long as the type definition is equivalent, the communication will still be possible.
+This means that the topic name and type name may vary in each user application endpoint that is being bridged, but, as long as the type definition is equivalent, the communication will still be possible.
   </details>

-* `services`: Allows to define which services will the *Integration Service* be in charge of bridging, according to the service `routes` listed above for the client/server paradigm.
+* `services`: Allows to define the services that *Integration Service* will be in charge of bridging, according to the service `routes` listed above for the client/server paradigm.
   The services must be specified in the form of a YAML dictionary, meaning that two services can never have the same name.

   For each service, some configuration parameters are common for all of the supported middlewares within the *Integration Service* ecosystem; while others are specific of each middleware.
-  To see which parameters can be tuned for a certain middleware in the context of a service definition, please refer to its dedicated *README* section in its corresponding GitHub repository, under the name of `https://github.com/eProsima/<MW_NAME>-SH`.
+  To see which parameters must/can be configured for a certain middleware in the context of a service definition, please refer to its dedicated *README* section in its corresponding GitHub repository, under the name of `https://github.com/eProsima/<MW_NAME>-SH`.